French Market in New Orleans

 Proceed through the arch that says “French Market” into the farmer’s market.

-This area, although it is the newest part of the market, is the portion that still best captures the market’s original open-air chaos.
-The farmer’s market – more a strip of restaurants than a farmer’s market per se – runs for a block, followed by the flea market, another block hosting numerous sellers operating from individual tables.
+The farmer’s market – more a strip of restaurants than a farmer’s market – runs for a block, followed by the flea market, another block hosting numerous sellers operating from individual tables.

 The flea market includes vendors from all over the world and from many different business cultures; for this reason, it’s a smart idea to come ready to haggle, but not all vendors will welcome it.